Your Visit Is Confirmed — Let’s Help You Prepare

 • A review of your intake, medical history, and feeding preferences

-• Discussion of your goals and any concerns about breastfeeding, pumping, supplementation, or previous experiences
+• Discussion of your goals and any concerns related to breastfeeding, pumping, supplementation, or prior experiences

-• With your permission, a breast assessment to evaluate:
+With your permission, a breast assessment may be completed to evaluate:

 • Glandular tissue